 Reliability and energy efficiency

 An SSD has no moving parts, making it less hot than an HDD.
 This makes your SSD even more energy-efficient.
 Due to lower heat production, your drive stays cool and undamaged.
 Yet an SSD has wear and tear just like an HDD.
 Because the lifetime of SSDs is expressed in TBW (Terabytes Written) you know for sure how long your SSD will last.
 The lifespan of an SSD is not always better, but more transparent thanks to the TBW.
 Because data is stored in SSDs as an electric charge, information leaks away faster in case of long-term power loss.

-The disk in an HDD rotates, causing warmth and vibration.
-Modern HDDs have been developed with built-in technologies to reduce heat and vibrations, such as anti-vibration sensors.
-You regularly move a laptop.
-That's why an HDD in a laptop lasts longer than in a desktop, console or NAS, which you rarely move.
-An HDD stores data magnetically, so that information leaks away much more slowly at SSDs during prolonged power loss.
+The disk in an HDD revolves, creating warmth and vibrations.
+Modern HDDs have been developed with integrated technologies to reduce heat and vibration wear, such as anti-vibration sensors.
+You move a laptop regularly.
+That's why an HDD lasts longer in a laptop than in a desktop, console or NAS, which you rarely move.
+An HDD stores data magnetically, so information leaks much slower during long-term power losses.

 Do you choose an SSD or an HDD?

 SSD: Speed and reliability

 Do you want to make your entire experience faster by booting within 15 seconds, loading programs faster, and playing your game sooner?
 Do you use your device for all kinds of tasks daily and do you no longer need 500GB for all your storage?
 In that case, choose an SSD.
 You can provide your device with a considerable speed boost, it becomes quieter, more economical, and you don't have to pay too much.

 - Speed upgrade for daily use such as fast startup and program loading.

 - Graphic designers, video editors, and music producers.